-2 Program Specification
+2 Software Specification

-In this project, we want a software program which can manage a taxi company in a city.
-Its major task would be to earn profit by catering to the incoming customer requests.
+In this project, we want to design a software system consisting of a central server and multiple clients which can manage a taxi company in a city, as outlined in the cover story above.
+The overall goal is here to service customer requests while minimizing costs and maximizing profit.

-There are several features that we expect the program to have.
+There are several features that we expect the software system to have.
 We distinguish between the minimum requirements for this project, and more advanced options that are goals and optional features (bonus points).